igolovic/vue-phonebook-demo/README.md

 # poc-phonebook-vui
 **POC of phonebook implemented in Vue and .NET Core Web API**

-This is a POC application consisting of front-end written in Vue.JS which calls web API written in .NET Core, data is stored in a relational database on SQL Server instance.
+This is a POC application consisting of frontend written in Vue.JS which calls web API written in .NET Core, data is stored in a relational database on SQL Server instance.

-**Front end**
+**Frontend**

 Front end features a phonebook-like list of contacts with toolbar consisting of pagination controls (back/next buttons and page size selection), filter, and phonebook operator selection (this was implemented instead of phonebook operator's authentication/authorization since that was outside of scope of this POC).
 To set up application structure Vue-CLI was used.
 Bootstrap-Vue CSS library was used to achieve better visual appearance.
 Pagination, sorting, and filtering were "hand-made" implemented (not used from e.g. Bootstrap).
 Frontend application is in folder phonebook-client.
 Front-end screenshot:

 ![screenshot](./frontend.png?raw=true)

 **Backend**

 It consists of APIs which are called from frontend using GET or POST methods:

 ![screenshot](./backend.png?raw=true)